Mao Renfeng

 Mao Renfeng (毛人鳳 (Mao Jên-fêng); 5 January 1898 – 11 December 1956) was a Republic of China general and spymaster who headed the Bureau of Investigation and Statistics (BIS, also known as the Counterintelligence Bureau and, after 1955, the Intelligence Bureau) from 1946 until his death, succeeding his childhood friend Dai Li, who died in a plane crash in 1946.
 Between 1946 and 1949, his spy agency played a prominent role in the Chinese Civil War.
 In 1949, he fled to Taiwan with the rest of the Nationalist government, where he died 7 years later.

+The CIA reported Mao Renfeng and general Tang Enbo, among other loyalists of Chiang Kai-shek, to have convened with the Generalissimo in Kaohsiung on 20 June 1949.
+More than two years later, a report was furnished to the CIA with the following content: